mhogrefe/malachite/docs/index.md

 Exactness is sometimes the whole story.
 The polynomial below is [Rump's example](https://en.wikipedia.org/wiki/Rump%27s_example): evaluated at $$x = 77617$$ and
-$$y = 33096$$ in `f64` arithmetic, the rounding errors don't just lose precision — they get the magnitude and the story wrong, because two enormous terms cancel almost exactly. `Rational` arithmetic is exact, so cancellation costs it nothing.
+$$y = 33096$$ in `f64` arithmetic, the rounding errors prevent the two enormous terms from cancelling almost exactly. `Rational` arithmetic is exact, so cancellation works.

 ```rust
 use malachite::base::num::basic::traits::Two;